 12 Feb Widower Sgt Robert Shannon to Amelia Simons, a spinster of Swansea in the County of Glamorgan South Wales.

-8 Sep Bachelor Acting Cpl Robert Currens to Elizabeth Proctor, spinster daughter of Cpl Proctor 18th Regiment, deceased.
+8 Sep Bachelor Acting Cpl Robert Currens to Elizabeth Proctor, spinster daughter of the late Cpl Proctor 18th Regiment.

 15 Sep Bachelor Pte George Peel to Mary Quinland, spinster daughter of Pte John Quinland 18th Regiment.